ncmoliver/classification_challenge/README.md

 # Modeling Approach

 ## Logistical Regression Model
+The **Logistic Regression** model was chosen as one of the classifiers due to its simplicity and effectiveness in binary classification tasks.
+I scaled the data using **StandardScaler** and then fitted the logistic regression model using the training data.
+The model was evaluated based on its accuracy in predicting spam from the test set.

 ## Random Forest Model
+The **Random Forest** model was selected as the second classifier because of its ability to handle imbalanced data and complex patterns within the dataset.
+After scaling the data, I trained the Random Forest model using the training set and predicted spam using the test set.

 # Results
 The performance of the two models was measured using the accuracy score on the test set.
 The results showed that both models were effective in classifying emails as spam or not spam, but there wasn't much difference between how the models performed: